evgeniikozhushko/EveryDayIsADogDay/README.md

 # Every Day Is A Dog Day!

-Webpage with a single button that will change the image of the dog, and hopefully make you smile! :smile:
+Webpage with a single button that will change the image of the :dog:, and hopefully make you smile! :smile:

 ## Motivation